 A clearly awesome individual with slightly greasy hair

 Mix.
 Apply small amounts.
 Comb and tussle hair.
+Continue being awesome.
 The end.